zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/SOS RNG Guide.md

 ---
-title: "SOS RNG"
+title: 'SOS RNG'
-description: "One of the most challenging Gen 7 RNGs with fun rewards"
+description: 'One of the most challenging Gen 7 RNGs with fun rewards'
-slug: "retail-usum-sos"
+slug: 'retail-usum-sos'
 ---

 ## Tools